TylorS/typed/apps/website/content/guides/ui-collections-and-focus.md

 ---

 An editor has three tools: Move, Draw, and Erase.
 The user tabs into its toolbar, presses Right to inspect Draw, then presses Enter to use it.
-Later, the document becomes read-only and Erase disappears.
+Later, Erase becomes unavailable and disappears.
 A good implementation must answer two questions that a row of styled buttons does not answer: did moving focus also change the editor tool, and where does focus go when its current control vanishes?

 We will build that interaction in two stages.
 First, give the toolbar a keyboard location without confusing it with the selected editor tool.
 Then make the command list change while preserving the relationship between logical identity and actual DOM elements.
-The same reasoning explains why a combobox can keep focus in an input, why a grid can keep focus on its root, and why those families cannot all use one generic “selected item” abstraction.
+Read [Component](/explore/ui-component) first if acquiring local state inside a component is new.

 ## Start with two different facts